LOADING ...

 On and on about "The famine"

-But what don't say is in truth
+But they don't say is in truth

 really never was one